Combining a PET scan and a CT scan, the PET-CT takes x-ray pictures with a radioactive drug to show overactive cells.

 Your doctor can arrange to give you medicine to help you relax, if needed.

 When you arrive

 Your radiographer might ask you to change into a hospital gown.
-You have to remove any jewellery and other metal objects such as hair clips, coins, belts, and wired bra.
+You have to remove any jewellery and other metal objects such as a belt, wired bra, hair clips and coins.
 Metal interferes with the images produced by the scanner.